Howard Name Meaning: Discover the Origins and Significance of the Name

 • Politian: Howard is also a surname in Italy, and it is believed to have originated from the name Politian, which means “citizen of Polis.”

-See also Ewan Name Meaning: Discover the Origin and Significance of the Name
+See also Miguel Name Meaning: Origin and Significance

 In conclusion, the name Howard has a rich and diverse history, with its origins in different languages and cultures.
 Whether you are looking for a name that is strong and powerful or one that is rooted in tradition, Howard is a name that has something to offer everyone.